School of Health Professions Policies and Procedures

 Student Academic Appeal and Grievance Procedures

 The Health Science Center School of Health Professions student appeal and grievance procedures provide a mechanism whereby any student may obtain a review of a complaint of unfair treatment.
 The student appeals procedures should not be used to question a rule, procedure or policy established by an authorized faculty or administrative body.
 Rather it may be used to provide due process for those who believe that a rule, procedure or policy has been applied in an unfair or inequitable manner, or that there has been unfair or improper treatment by a person or persons.
 Students who are appealing an academic decision that could result in a dismissal from the university may be allowed to continue to progress in the program until the issue is resolved.
 If the academic decision is upheld and the student is dismissed from the university they will be withdrawn from their current classes.
-The withdrawal will be backdated to the beginning of the semester and the student will receive 100% tuition reimbursement for that semester unless financial aid or a third party payment was applied.
-In this event, the student would return the funds.
-If unable to return the funds, payment arrangements can be made at the Bursar's Office.
-The student would not be able to return to school until the balance is paid in full.
+The withdrawal will be dated effective upon denial of the appeal.

 A student wishing to appeal an academic decision should follow the process summarized below, in the sequence indicated.